Let’s jump in and learn:

 There are legal implications for choosing data anonymization or de-identification.
 An example is with the use of medical records and human tissues in biomedical research, which is controlled by both The Common Rule (Title 45 Code of Federal Regulations, Part 46, Protection of Human Subjects) and the Standards for Privacy of Individually Identifiable Health Information, Final Rule (part of HIPAA).

 In this scenario, HIPPA only requires de-identification, but the Department of Health and Human Services requires data anonymization.
-This is just one of many examples of the challenges and considerations with data anonymization vs. de-identification.
+This is just one of many examples of the challenges and considerations associated with data anonymization vs. de-identification.

 Data Anonymization Best Practices